-Cartilage is tough rubbery substance that protects end of bones and makes joint movement easier.
-As cartilage begins to degenerates, the bones smooth surface becomes hard &rough.
+Cartilage is a tough rubbery substance that protects end of bones and makes joint movement easier.
+As cartilage begins to degenerate, the bones smooth surface becomes hard &rough.
 This causes pain in the joint and can irritate the surrounding tissues in the joint.

-Sometimes wearing of cartilage is natural process due to declining age.
+Sometimes wearing of cartilage is a natural process due to declining age.
 But not everyone develops OA.
 It varies from person to person.
-There are many risk factors that you can prevent yourself from painful OA, while some cannot be avoided.
+There are many risk factors that you can prevent yourself from, while some cannot be avoided.

 Controllable risk factors:

-Be cautions of germs: microbial agents such as bacteria, viruses can potentially infect joints and can development of some type of arthritis.
+Be cautions of germs: Microbial agents such as bacteria, viruses can potentially infect joints and can lead to development of some type of arthritis.

 Joint injury: Joint injury while playing a sport or repetitive bending of knee can lead to stress and damage a joint and contribute to development of OA in the joint,